Skip to content

 notifications.tsx → Notification settings

-See my KUKD React Native project for a real-world example.
+See my Kukd.com React Native project for a real-world example.